mrousavy/react-native-vision-camera/README.md

 ### Features

-VisionCamera is a powerful and fast Camera component for React Native.
+VisionCamera is a powerful, high-performance Camera library for React Native.
 It features:

 * 📸 Photo and Video capture
 * 📱 Customizable devices and multi-cameras ("fish-eye" zoom)